 Core Recommendation #2 - Daily Multi Complete for Dogs and Cats

-This special product was formulated to form the base of an animals' nutritional needs.
+This special product was formulated with natural and organic whole foods to form the foundation of an animals' nutritional needs.
 Combined with a high-quality diet it provides the enzymes, probiotics, prebiotics, glandular support, vitamins, minerals, antioxidants and phytonutrients needed to support the body's daily maintenance and repair needs for healthy aging.
 When animals have other imbalances, like Degenerative Myelopathy, other supplements can be added in to help with the special needs of that particular animal.

 Why this supplement...